Crisssoftware/Task2-Turtlebot-Service/README.md

 - [ROS2 Services](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Service-And-Client.html)
 - [TurtleBot3 Official Documentation](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/)

-## Submission
-Once you have completed the task, submit the python file(s) for the node(s) and a video of turtlebot moving by giving it a terminal command for a specific set of time.

 ## Additional Resources
 You are encouraged to use external resources to understand the task better:
 - **YouTube**: Feel free to watch videos explaining ROS 2 services and TurtleBot3 simulations.